AbhinavSingh005/SEMEXAM/README.md

-This is updated readme 1
+This change if From FEATURE!